trailblazer/trailblazer-pro-rails/README.md

 * End-to-end encryption between your app and the debugger, so no one except you can read through your stack.
 * Make `#wtf?` being invoked automatically when configured globally.

-Hit us up with your ideas: https://trailblazer.zulipchat.com
+Hit us up with your ideas: https://trailblazer.zulipchat.com or check if we're already planning the feature you're thinking of: https://github.com/trailblazer/trailblazer-pro-rails/issues